TreeLoc++: Robust 6-DoF LiDAR Localization in Forests with a Compact Digital Forest Inventory: Related Work

 Accurate forest localization is challenging due to GNSS degradation under dense canopies, making LiDAR-based global localization a viable alternative.
 This section reviews representative approaches based on hand-crafted descriptors and deep learning, and introduces inventory-based localization as a compact alternative.
 We highlight their limitations in forests to motivate our inventory-based formulation.

-\textbf{Hand-crafted Descriptors-based Localization:} Conventional place recognition methods based on hand-crafted descriptors are typically divided into global and local approaches.
-Global descriptors~\cite{kim2018scan, kim2021scan, xu2023ring++, kim2024narrowing} compress an individual scan or submap into a compact representation for efficient nearest neighbor search.
-Early methods such as M2DP~\cite{he2016m2dp} rely on multi-view density projections, while later approaches increasingly adopt BEV projections as spatial representations.
-Scan Context~\cite{kim2018scan} uses a polar grid to encode the maximum elevation in each cell.
-Scan Context++~\cite{kim2021scan} augments Scan Context with Cartesian projections for metric localization.
-Other methods, including RING~\cite{lu2022one} and RING++~\cite{xu2023ring++}, apply the Radon transform to decouple yaw and translation, and SOLiD~\cite{kim2024narrowing} encodes scans in azimuth–elevation space.
-While efficient in urban environments, these global descriptors perform poorly in forests due to structural similarity and sensor variability such as angular resolution and mounting height, which lead to inconsistent projections and degraded robustness.
+{ \textbf{Hand-crafted Descriptors-based Localization:} Conventional hand-crafted LiDAR place recognition methods are typically divided into global and local approaches, with global descriptors compressing a scan or submap into a compact representation for efficient nearest-neighbor retrieval~\cite{kim2018scan, kim2021scan, xu2023ring++, kim2024narrowing, he2016m2dp}.
+Representative examples include Scan Context++~\cite{kim2018scan, kim2021scan}, which encode scans on polar grids, RING++~\cite{lu2022one, xu2023ring++} with Radon transform-based yaw-translation decoupling, and SOLiD~\cite{kim2024narrowing}, formulated in azimuth-elevation space.
+While efficient in urban environments, these descriptors perform poorly in forests due to structural similarity and sensor variability, such as differences in angular resolution and mounting height, which lead to inconsistent projections and degraded robustness.}

-Local descriptors aim to improve geometric distinctiveness by focusing on salient regions.
-Classical descriptors like FPFH~\cite{rusu2009fast} and SHOT~\cite{salti2014shot} capture local features but lack global retrieval capabilities and are typically integrated into voting-based frameworks~\cite{bosse2013place}.
-In forests, dense and structureless vegetation results in numerous indistinct keypoints, increasing computational cost and false positives.
-To improve efficiency, projection-based methods have been proposed; for instance, MapClosure~\cite{gupta2024effectively, gupta2025efficiently} extracts ORB~\cite{rublee2011orb} features from ground-projected BEV images for ($x, y, \text{yaw}$) estimation, while aligning ground normals for ($\text{roll}, \text{pitch}, z$).
-However, the assumption of there being an observable ground plane fails in natural environments.
-Triangle-based methods~\cite{yuan2022std, yuan2024btc} utilize hash-based indexing, but the performance deteriorates due to unstable feature extraction from foliage and the lack of distinctive geometric structures.
-Intensity- and reflectivity-aware extensions~\cite{zhang2024intensity, park2025re} offer improvements in urban settings, but provide limited benefit in forests, where those channels exhibit low discriminative variation.
+{Local descriptors~\cite{rusu2009fast, salti2014shot, bosse2013place} aim to improve distinctiveness through salient geometric regions, but in forests, dense and structureless vegetation produces many indistinct keypoints, increasing computational cost and false positives.
+Projection-based methods such as MapClosure~\cite{gupta2024effectively, gupta2025efficiently} improve efficiency through ground-projected BEV matching, although their reliance on an observable ground plane often fails in natural environments.
+Triangle-based methods~\cite{yuan2022std, yuan2024btc, zhang2024intensity, park2025re} use hash-based indexing for efficient matching, but still degrade in forests due to unstable feature extraction from foliage and the lack of distinctive geometric structures.}